-- A. Check the compression of the weatherstrip by inserting a piece of flexible paper (dollar bill) between the vent and the frame and closing and locking the window.
-If the paper pulls out easily, the vent will need tightened. - B. Open and close the window a couple of times.
-If the handle is hard to turn, the vent will need to be loosened. - C. The hinges can be adjusted in or out by adjusting the hinge as shown in Figure #17. - D. The lock points can be adjusted with a hex key as shown in Figure #18.
+- A. Check the alignment of the lock points, by opening the window, engage the locks, almost close the window, and the lock points should align with the keepers. - B. If a keeper needs adjusted parallel to the frame, loosen the Lateral Adjustment Screw and slide as needed (See Picture #21).
+Re-tighten the screws. - C. Check the compression of the weatherstrip by inserting a piece of flexible paper (dollar bill) between the vent and the frame and closing and locking the window.
+If the paper pulls out easily, the vent will need tightened. - D. Open and close the window a couple of times.
+If the handle is hard to turn, the vent will need to be loosened. - E. The hinges can be adjusted in or out by adjusting the hinge as shown in Figure #19. - F. The lock points can be adjusted with a hex key as shown in Figure #20. - G. The lock keepers can be adjusted using the Keeper Adjustment Screw (See Figure#21)